shakes76/PatternFlow/recognition/GCN/README.md

 Performing symmetric normalisation ensures that features can be weighted according to their importance.
 For example, a feature with an average degree

-#### The problem to be solved

-#### How GCNs work in this context

 #### Using this file
 * Running train.py will train and test your model for the defined epochs, hidden layers and outputs selected.
 A run_training() function is responsible for performing these functions.
 If this is not desired, comment out the call to this function at the bottom of the file.
 * Predict.py demonstrates an example of the GCN performing node classification on a subset of nodes in the graph.
 It also produces a tSNE plot of the emebeddings generated from this subset, as well as from the whole graph.
 * Dataset.py will load and preprocess your inputs to provide normalised feature and adjacency matrices that are ready to be trained on.
 * Modules.py defines a Net model that defines the GCN, which connects to three GCN Layers.
+Each layer uses relu activation functions, with a final softmax layer for assigning probabilities to each of the classes.

 ##### Dependencies required